Animé &

 Julia Degorce practices "cosplay", contraction of "costume" and "playing".

 In France, the second homeland of manga (a type of comic) behind Japan, she is not alone.
 Kat, for example, based in Nice, has been a cosplayer since 2000.
 She adores to "mimic the Japanese school-girl style with short skirt and big socks".
 Practically becoming professional, you could see it on the Disney cosplay website.
-She doesn't forget anything, "especially the pink candy coloured hair".
+She doesn't forget anything, "especially the pink candy coloured hair". [don't they mean blue? cf. middle picture above -Rick]

 The family of cosplayers (those who practice it) has grown since the year 2000.
-It is all rather urban, young and relatively comfortable, in searches of things to do".
+It is all rather urban, young and relatively comfortable, in searches of things to do.
 Tsubasa, the association of Julia Degorce, united "some data processing consultants, a photographer, some store-keepers".
 The Cosplay Factory, which is integrated with the Parisian association Tengumi, counts among its members a lawyers and a journalist.

 All these Goldoraks, Nanas, and Narutos become real on the weekend.
 "You could call it a convention, a big gathering-competion where everybody parades on stage in their disguise.
 They are judged on the result.
 The ambiance is often very good", assures Julia Degorce.